Spanish

 Overview

-To be able to communicate in a foreign language is a fundamental asset in any profession, from careers in education, translating and interpreting, to those in international studies, health, business or law.
-A minor in Spanish addresses the needs of students who seek the ability to communicate in more than one language in order to be competitive in their chosen profession.
-The study of Spanish language and culture is of special importance in the United States, the country with the second largest Spanish-speaking population in the world.
-The Spanish minor offers students the linguistic confidence needed for studying in another country and the benefits of being exposed to other cultures.
+Being able to communicate in a foreign language is a fundamental asset in any profession, from careers in education, translating and interpreting to those in international studies, health, business or law.
+A minor in Spanish addresses the needs of students who seek the ability to communicate in more than one language to be competitive in their chosen professions.

 Program Learning Outcomes